ikappaki/standard-streams-test/README.md

 ^C
 ```

-The writer will unblock once all bytes are written to the pipe
+The writer will unblock once all bytes are written to the pipe:
 ```
 [CMD*: 7080] :pipe-handle-to-child :pipe-size 1 :read 1 :write 2
 [RPT*: 7080] :pipe-size 1 :reading-bytes 1